COSBlab/EMMIVox/scripts/README.md

   `conda install -c simpleitk simpleitk`

 * You will also need pytorch for validating cryo-EM ensembles, not necessarily the same version as libtorch.
 You will find instructions [here](https://pytorch.org), the version probably depends on your Cuda installation.
-I have the most recent installed:

   `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`